-Not only was sports betting officially legalized on April 29, 2020, but a bill that would legalize the state’s first-ever commercial casinos also passed through the legislature and will be put on the November ballot for residents to vote on.
+Not only was sports betting officially legalized on April 29, 2020, but a bill that would legalize the state’s first-ever commercial casinos also passed through the legislature and was put on the November 2020 ballot for residents to vote on.

 With neighboring state West Virginia seeing high amounts of revenue from the activity, along with North Carolina and Washington D.C. having legalized sports betting as well, it was only a matter of time before the Old Dominion joined the mix.

 But the timeline for Virginia took a different path and the exact rules for how the industry will work also differ from neighboring states.

 The most important thing to keep in mind is that online sports betting in Virginia is here and now that voters approved the ballot measure, casino sportsbooks should come in the latter half of 2021.

 The legislative journey to achieve legal Virginia sports betting took about two years.
 Virginia waited until the year after the repeal of PASPA to pass anything at all.
 But what was passed in 2019 was all contingent on how legislators felt in 2020.

 Sports betting in Virginia really started to pick up steam on March 30, 2019, when Governor Ralph Northam signed off on Senate Bill 1126.